rodrigo-glez/eda-practice-titanic/README.md

 ## Tools Used

 - Python 3.12
-- pandas, seaborn, matplotlib
+- pandas, seaborn, matplotlib, missingno
-- Jupyter Notebooks in VS Code
+- Jupyter Notebook in VS Code
 - Git & GitHub for version control

 ## Key Insights

+- Unfortunately, most passengers did not survive the Titanic disaster, as is widely known.

 - Gender and age played a critical role in survival: women and children had significantly higher survival rates, reflecting the "women and children first" evacuation policy.

 - Passenger class and fare were strong indicators of survival — passengers in first class and those who paid higher fares were more likely to survive, revealing a clear socioeconomic divide.

 - These patterns suggest non-random survival behavior, making the dataset well-suited for future predictive modeling based on selected features.